How to Dress for Success

 - Dress for the occasion.
 Letting your children run around the house naked or in minimal stages of dress is fine if you are at home alone.
 At daycare or when visiting friends, children should wear elastic band pants or dresses.

-- Don’t forget nighttime!
+- Don’t forget nighttime.
 Potty training doesn’t end when bedtime comes.
-The same general rules should apply to nighttime wear: think nightgowns, two-piece pajamas with elastic bands and T-shirts and PULL-UPS® Training Pants.
+The same general rules should apply to nighttime wear: think nightgowns, two-piece pajamas with elastic bands, t-shirts or Pull-Ups® Night*Time Training Pants.